- The most important factor to getting what you want

 Since the circumstances of the transaction and the other aspects of your offer have such an important bearing here, let your buyer’s agent be your guide for what your earnest deposit should be.

 But let’s back up … what is COE?
-As specified in the AAR purchase contract, “… COE shall occur when the deed is recorded at the appropriate county recorder’s office.” … not when docs are signed, not when money is delivered … both of which must have occurred prior to the recording event, which is done electronically by the escrow service.
+As specified in the AAR purchase contract, “… COE shall occur when the deed is recorded at the appropriate county recorder’s office.” … not when docs are signed, not when money is delivered … both of which must have occurred, of course, prior to the recording event … which is done electronically by the escrow service.
 At the instant the deed is recorded, the buyer “owns” the property.
 In most cases, the buyer gets possession of the property at COE, and this is, by far, best, as discussed below regarding “Possession”.

 But there may be good reasons to try to get a specific COE.
 For example, if you are renting and need to give the landlord notice that you are moving out, you may want to own the home prior to your rental move-out date to allow some flexibility to ensure you are not homeless and to allow for a more casual move.